A Postcard From Yellowstone, A Message of Hope

-This post is part of the back story of the video, particularly the detail of the recreation of the family vacation photo.
+This post is part of the back story of the video, particularly the recreation of the family vacation photo.

 I called it “The Century Hike,” way back in 2018, long before I had any idea of what was to come here at Eat Like a Bear.

-My cousin had adopted my diet simply by asking a few questions and watching me eat at a cheap Chinese buffet in Delano, CA. He’s now below his high school graduation weight.
+In those early months, I was definitely aware that my story was having an impact.
+My cousin had adopted my diet simply by asking a few questions and watching me eat at a cheap Chinese buffet in Delano, CA. He ended up below his high school graduation weight.
 My aunt (his mom) is more trim than I have seen her.

 Fellow school moms are more trim and off diabetes medications.
 People in my actual, real life were jumping in and having success!